-14. And she lay at his feet until morning, and she arose before anyone could recognize his neighbor.
-And he said, “Do not let it be known that a woman came to the threshing-floor!”
+14. And she lay at his feet until morning, and she arose before anyone could recognize his neighbor, for he said, “Let it not be known that a woman came to the threshing floor!”

 15. And he said, “Bring me the cloak that is on you, and you hold it.”
 And she held it while he measured out six measures of barley and then lay it on her.
 And she went into the city.

-16. And she came to her mother-in-law, and she said, “Who are you, my daughter?”
+16. And she came to her mother-in-law, and she said, “How did it go with you, my daughter?”
 And then she told her all that the man had done to her.

-17. She said, “He gave me these six measures of barley, for he said, ‘You shall not go empty to your mother-in-law.”
+17. And she said, “He gave me these six measures of barley, for he said, ‘You shall not go empty to your mother-in-law.”

-18. And she said, “Sit, my daughter, until you learn how the matter will fall out, for the man will not rest until he finishes with the matter today.
+18. Then she said, “Sit, my daughter, until you learn how the matter will fall out, for the man will not rest until he finishes with the matter today.

 1. And Boaz went up to the gate and sat there.
 And behold, the kinsman of whom Boaz had spoken passed by.
-And he said, “[Such and such], turn in and have a seat.”
+And he said, “Turn in and have a seat.”
 And so, he turned and sat down.

 2. And he took ten men from among the elders of the city, and said, “Sit down here.”
 And they sat down.

 3. And he said to the kinsman-redeemer, “Naomi, who has returned from the country of Moab, is selling the portion of the field that belonged to our brother, to Elimelech.

 4.And I said I would inform you and tell you, in the presence of those sitting here and elders of my people, to buy it.
 If you will redeem it, then redeem it.
 But if you will not redeem it, tell me, so that I may know.
 For there is no one except you to redeem it, and I am after you.”
 And he said, “I will redeem it.”